In February 2014, we undertook a high-street audit for Chester-le-Street Business Association.

 Our presentation noted that while there was not much that could be done locally about rents or business rates, it was a fact that empty shops were having a negative impact on Chester-le-Street as a destination, and on perceptions of the town.

 - Applying Shopjackets or other artwork to boarded-up shops

 Desired outcomes – and actual impacts, three years on

-By addressing the four headlines, we argued that the desired outcomes would be:
+By addressing the four headline areas for action, as set out above, we argued that the desired outcomes would be:

 - More people knowing about what Chester-le-Street (already) offers

 - A town that is easier to park in and navigate, and that looks more attractive